issafuad/Intent-Detection-and-Slot-Filling/README.md

 # Serving

+* The directory for the served model is data/models/best/
-* Move model files to the model_served directory.
+* Move any model you want to serve to there.
 * You can expose the server of the model by running

 ```